Skip to content

 Multiple interpretations are possible.
 Only one gets registered.
 Disputes focus on judgment, not reconstruction of what was believed.

-When prompts or models change, your registered interpretations don't drift.
-What you relied on stays frozen with evidence.
+When prompts or models change, your registered interpretations stay tied to source evidence.
+What you relied on remains reviewable.

-Agents reference interpretation IDs instead of re-inferring from raw disclosures.
-Clean choke point for downstream automation.
+Internal tools can reference interpretation IDs instead of re-inferring from raw disclosures.
+Downstream automation gets a stable record to cite.

 Learn more: What is Regulatory State? - A guide for investment teams